Manchester United have been blessed with some legendary leaders – but their captains haven’t been too successful in

-After Wayne Rooney’s departure in 2017, Carrick became the longest-serving player in United’s squad and the midfielder was named as the new club captain.
+After Wayne Rooney’s departure in 2017, Carrick became the longest-serving player in United’s squad and the midfielder was named the new club captain.

-The 38-year-old was no longer an automatic starter after sidelined by a heart problem, but was still a key figure in the dressing room.
+The 38-year-old was no longer an automatic starter after being sidelined by a heart problem but was still a key figure in the dressing room.

 Carrick announced his retirement in 2018 and joined the club’s first-team coaching staff, going on to lead the club to victories over Villarreal and Chelsea following Solskjaer’s sacking in November 2021.

 📆 One year ago today…